Advertisement

 How to Get the Best Exchange Rate When Traveling

-The worst place to exchange money is almost always the airport booth, which offers the least favorable rates and highest fees.
+The worst place to exchange money is almost always the airport booth, offering the least favorable rates and highest fees.
 Hotel front desks are not much better.
-Here are proven strategies for getting better rates.
+Here are proven strategies for better rates.

 Use a fee-free travel card.
-Many modern bank accounts and credit cards offer no foreign transaction fees and use the mid-market exchange rate for purchases and ATM withdrawals.
-This is almost always the cheapest way to spend abroad.
-Cards from online banks like Wise and Revolut specialize in low-cost international spending.
-Before your trip, confirm that your card charges no foreign transaction fees and that ATM withdrawals abroad are reasonably priced.
+Many modern bank accounts and credit cards offer no foreign transaction fees and use the mid-market rate for purchases and ATM withdrawals — almost always the cheapest way to spend abroad.
+Confirm that your card charges no foreign transaction fees before your trip.

 Withdraw from local ATMs.
-Using a local ATM with your debit card typically gives a much better rate than exchanging cash at a counter.
-Always decline the ATM's own currency conversion offer — known as dynamic currency conversion (DCC) — which lets the ATM set the rate rather than your bank.
-DCC rates are almost always worse.
-Always choose to be charged in the local currency, not your home currency.
+This typically gives a much better rate than exchanging cash at a counter.
+Always decline the ATM's dynamic currency conversion (DCC) offer and choose to be charged in the local currency, not your home currency.

 Avoid airports and tourist areas for cash exchanges.
-If you need local currency upon arrival, exchange a small amount before leaving home or at a city-center bank where rates are more competitive.
-Compare rates from multiple providers before committing.
-Plan ahead by using a currency converter to track exchange rates in the weeks before your trip.
-Setting rate alerts can notify you when a favorable rate becomes available.
+Exchange a small amount before leaving home or visit a city-center bank.
+Plan ahead by using a currency converter to track rates and set alerts for favorable movements.
 For large exchanges, even a 1% improvement can save a meaningful amount.

 Online Currency Tools vs Bank Exchange Rates

-Online currency services like Wise and PayPal have transformed money exchange, offering significantly cheaper rates than traditional banks.
-Banks typically add a 2% to 4% markup above the mid-market rate plus separate wire transfer fees of $15 to $50 per transaction.
-On a $1,000 transfer, combined costs can reach $50 or more.
-Specialized online services charge a much lower markup — often 0.5% to 1% — with transparent fees.
-They also offer rate alerts, forward contracts to lock in rates, and faster transfers.
+Online currency services like Wise and Revolut offer significantly cheaper rates than traditional banks.
+Banks typically add a 2% to 4% markup plus wire transfer fees of $15 to $50, making a $1,000 transfer cost $50 or more.
+Specialized online services charge 0.5% to 1% with transparent fees, along with rate alerts and faster transfers.

-Our Currency Converter tool gives you access to the live mid-market rate so you can compare what your bank offers against the fair rate.
+Our Currency Converter tool gives you the live mid-market rate so you can compare what your bank offers against the fair rate.
 If the markup seems excessive, consider a specialist service.
-Whether you are a frequent traveler, an expat sending money home, or a business owner paying overseas suppliers, comparing exchange rates is one of the best financial habits you can develop.
+Comparing exchange rates is one of the best financial habits you can develop, whether you travel, send money abroad, or run an international business.

 Try Our Free Calculators